goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

 Some of the trackers may produce an error on connection, so getting an error from them doesn't mean that your protocol implementation is wrong.
 The error might be due to a myriad of reasons that are beyond your control.
 Connecting to more of them increases your chances of getting peers.

 Previously, it was http(s) that was the only communication protocol, but because of the demand on trackers by peers and the overhead introduced by the http(s) protocol, udp was introduced.
-Both protocols will be covered here.
+Both protocols will be covered below.

 #### HTTP(s) Protocol
 We won't cover https here since its only difference from http is that it uses certificates.

 A GET request is sent to the tracker where the url is either the **announce** value or one of the **announce-list** values.
 I wrote a simple implementation of this using the sockets library, but you're free to use any http library of your choice when building your client.
 Some values are added as parameters to the url.
 Parameters that need to be encoded have to be encoded using the [percent-encoded](https://en.wikipedia.org/wiki/Percent-encoding) method.
 Some of the more important parameters are:

 * info_hash: This is the urlencoded SHA-1 hash of the **info** key value in the bencoded torrent dictionary.
 It is 20 bytes in length.
 The **info** key value must include the _d_ and _e_ characters used to delimit the start and end of the dictionary.
 The hash has to be correct because the tracker uses it to determine the torrent file.
 If this is incorrect, the tracker will either produce an error or give you a different set of peers.
 The hash is a binary string and therefore has to be urlencoded.

 * peer_id: This is a unique id your client generates to identify your device.
 The length has to be exactly 20 characters long.
 The characters can even be binary.
 Different BitTorrent clients have [different conventions](https://wiki.theory.org/index.php/BitTorrentSpecification#peer_id) for generating peer_id.
-This parameter value has to be urlencoded.
+This parameter value should be urlencoded.

 * port: The port on which your client is listening.
 It is typically set to between 6881-6889.
 If your device is behind a NAT, you might need to use TURN/STUN methods to determine what your port is in the NAT before setting this parameter.
 If you choose to be solely a leecher, you can set this to 0.

 * ip: The ip address of your client.
 If you choose to be solely a leecher, you can set this to 0.
 It is optional because most trackers ignore this as they can determine this from the ip address your HTTP request is coming on.

 * compact: This determines the format of the peer string in the tracker's response.
-Setting this to 1 ensures that the peers' list is formatted as a string with each peer being 6 bytes long, meaning that the number of peers received is a multiple of 6.
+Setting this to 1 ensures that the peers' list is formatted as a string with each peer being 6 bytes long, meaning that the total string length is a multiple of 6.
 The ip address and port of a peer are 4 bytes and 2 bytes long respectively.
 This is surprising because we know that ipv4 addresses in dotted format are a minimum of 7 bytes long (0.0.0.0).
 Well, they can also be formatted as a [decimal number](https://en.wikipedia.org/wiki/IPv4#Addressing)(big-endian notation).
 The number formatted version of the ipv4 is 4 bytes.
 The port is 2 bytes because every port can be represented using two 8-bit characters since the range is 0-65535.
 Setting this parameter to 0 ensures the peers' list is formatted as a bencoded dictionary.
 Many trackers prefer requests with this parameter set to 1 to save bandwidth.

 Here's an hypothetical request for a tracker whose url is http://opentracker.bittorrent.com/announce:7456